Comprehensive analysis of Zed's strengths and weaknesses based on real user feedback and expert evaluation.

 Zed can be worth the investment if its features align with your needs and the pricing fits your budget.
 Consider the time savings, efficiency gains, and results you'll achieve.
 Many tools offer free trials to help you evaluate the value before committing.

-Zed works best for users who need development tools capabilities and can benefit from its specific feature set.
+Zed works best for users who need ai coding assistant capabilities and can benefit from its specific feature set.
 It may not be ideal for those who need different functionality, have very basic requirements, or work with incompatible systems.

 Consider Zed carefully or explore alternatives.
 The free tier is a good place to start.